 Routing with PgOSM Flex

 This page provides a simple example of using OpenStreetMap roads loaded with PgOSM Flex for routing.
 The example uses the D.C.
 PBF included under tests/data/.
+This specific data source is chosen to provide a consistent input for predictable results.
+Even with using the same data and the same code, some steps will have minor differences.
+These differences are mentioned in those sections.

 cd ~/pgosm-data